 Part of the difficulty forming a government after the election was the perception that Iraqi politics is a "winner take all" proposition.
-In accordance with timelines established in the Constitution, the newly elected COR convened on June 15, 2010, but the session ended abruptly without electing a COR leadership team.
-With talks on forming a government deadlocked through the summer, on October 1, 2010, Maliki received the backing of most of the 40 COR Sadrist deputies.
-Despite Maliki's reliance on Sadrist support, the Obama Administration backed a second Maliki term while demanding that Maliki form a government inclusive of Sunni leaders.
+In accordance with timelines established in the Constitution, the newly elected COR convened on June 15, 2010, but the session ended abruptly without electing a COR leadership team and subsequent constitutional deadlines to select a president, a prime minister, and a full government were not met.
+After months of deadlock, on October 1, 2010, Maliki received the backing of most of the 40 COR Sadrist deputies - appearing to guarantee Maliki would get a second term as prime minister .
+The Obama Administration backed a second Maliki term while demanding that Maliki form a government inclusive of Sunni leaders.

-On November 10, 2010, with reported direct intervention by President Obama, the "Irbil Agreement" among major factions was finalized in which (1) Maliki and Talabani would remain in their offices for another term; (2) Iraqiyya would be extensively represented in government-one of its figures would become COR Speaker, another would be defense minister, and another (presumably Allawi himself) would chair an oversight body called the "National Council for Strategic Policies"; and (3) de-Baathification laws would be eased.
+On November 10, 2010, with reported direct intervention by President Obama, the "Irbil Agreement" among major factions was finalized in which (1) Maliki and Talabani would remain in their offices for another term; (2) Iraqiyya would be extensively represented in government-one of its figures would become COR Speaker, another would be defense minister, and another (presumably Allawi himself) would chair an oversight body called the "National Council for Strategic Policies", 5 and (3) de-Baathification laws would be eased.